 Collection and Shipping

 Phillips will not release a lot for which you are the buyer until we have received payment of its Purchase Price in full and cleared funds, you have paid all outstanding amounts due to Phillips or any of our affiliated companies, including any charges payable pursuant to these Conditions of Sale for Online-Only Auctions, and you have satisfied such other terms as we in our sole discretion shall require, including completing any anti-money laundering or anti-terrorism financing checks.
 As soon all the foregoing conditions have been met, you should contact our Shipping Department at +1 212 940 1372 or +1 212 940 1373 to arrange for collection of purchased property.
-You must arrange for collection of a purchased lot within seven days of the date of the close of the online-only auction.
-Promptly after the close of the online-only auction, we will transfer all lots to our warehouse located at 29-09 37th Avenue in Long Island City, Queens, New York.
+You must arrange for collection of a purchased lot within seven days of the date of the close of the Online-Only Auction.
+Promptly after the close of the Online-Only Auction, we will transfer all lots to our warehouse located at 29-09 37th Avenue in Long Island City, Queens, New York.
 All purchased lots should be collected at this location during our regular weekday business hours.
-As a courtesy to clients, Phillips will upon request transfer on a bi-weekly basis purchased lots suitable for hand carry back to our premises at 450 Park Avenue, New York, New York for collection within 30 days following the date of the auction.
+As a courtesy to clients, Phillips will upon request transfer on a bi-weekly basis purchased lots suitable for hand carry back to our premises at 432 Park Avenue, New York, New York for collection within 30 days following the date of the auction.
 Purchased lots are at the buyer’s risk, including the responsibility for insurance, from the earlier to occur of (i) the date of collection or (ii) seven days after the auction.
 Until risk passes, Phillips will compensate you for any loss or damage to a purchased lot up to a maximum of the Purchase Price paid, subject to our usual exclusions for loss or damage to property.

 As a courtesy to clients, Phillips will, without charge, wrap purchased lots for hand carry only.
-We will, at your expense, either provide packing, handling, insurance and shipping services or coordinate with shipping agents instructed by you in order to facilitate such services for property bought at Phillips.
+We will, at your expense, either provide packing, handling, insurance and shipping services or coordinate with shipping agents instructed by you in order to facilitate such bought at Phillips.
 Any such instruction, whether or not made at our recommendation, is entirely at your risk and responsibility, and we will not be liable for acts or omissions of third party packers or shippers.
 Third party shippers should contact us by telephone at +1 212 940 1376 or by fax at +1 212 924 6477 at least 24 hours in advance of collection in order to schedule pickup.